Justin-Prasad/CTF-Write-Ups/UIUCTF-2023/OSINT/Finding-Jonah?/Finding-Jonah.md

 ![image](https://github.com/Justin-Prasad/CTF-Write-Ups/assets/101998961/0680948a-01a3-4b92-9232-58e75591afa1)

 It looks like a Boeing logo!
 That's a pretty notable company... right?
-Welp, we'll find out.
 Now the next step is to actually narrow down the area and to confirm through the use of a lovely developer's tool that I like to call "Google."

 ### Step 3
 After a quick search I figured out that there exists a Boeing office in Chicago.
 The address is `100 N Riverside Plaza, Chicago, IL 60606, United States`.
 This led me to search a list of hotels near the Boeing building in Chicago as the picture seemed to depict, and Hampton Inn was the first result.
 Puttin this into a flag format yielded the correct answer!